knative/docs/install/Knative-with-Minikube.md

 The following instructions will deploy the `Primer` sample app onto your new Knative cluster.

-> Note, you will be deploying using pre-build image so no need to clone the Primer repo or install anything locally.
+> Note, you will be deploying using a pre-built image, so there is no need to clone the Primer repo or install anything locally.
 If you want to run the `Primer` app locally see the [Primer Readme](https://github.com/mchmarny/primer) for instructions.